toukir26251/todo-list/README.md

 # Tudus

 A todo list project in React Js + Typescript.
-You can check [Live demo](https://tudus.toukirazad.com/login).
+You can check [Live demo](https://tudus.toukirazad.com/login) and also check & use [API/s](https://api-tudus.toukirazad.com/api/documentation)

 ## Why this project?
 I am [Toukir](https://toukirazad.com/), a full stack developer.
 I have developed this porject just to know and get some experience in React Js with [Typescript](https://react.dev/learn/typescript).
 Everyone is welcome to clone the project and modify as their need.
 May be to learn or check how I have worked.
 And those people are more welcome, who will let me know some imporvisation.
 You can fork or ping me in [linkedin](https://www.linkedin.com/in/toukir-26251/).